base64encrypted/php_base64encrypted/README.md

 <br><br>

-To encryt data in URL, add true to the sixth parameter.
+To encryt data in URL, add true to the sixth parameter (return false if wrong data).

 ## Example: